Anton Walbrook: Career

 After the war, Wohlbrück built up a career in German theatre and cinema, with the support of his friend Hermine Körner.
 In the 1930s he was one of Germany's most popular actors.
 However, as the Nazis came to power, Wohlbrück realized that he could not stay in Germany for long, as he risked being persecuted by the Nazis due to his Jewish mother and his homosexuality.
-When Nazi Germany absorbed Austria in the 1938 Anschluss, the Austrian option was taken off the table as well.
+When Nazi Germany annexed Austria in the 1938 Anschluss, the Austrian option was taken off the table as well.

 In 1936, Wohlbrück went to Hollywood to reshoot dialogue for the 1937 multinational The Soldier and the Lady, in which he portrayed the Jules Verne hero Michael Strogoff, and changed his name from Adolf Wohlbrück to Anton Walbrook.
 Ironically, due in part to his popularity in Germany (which persisted through the early parts of the Nazi regime), some German emigres in Hollywood suspected that he was a Nazi spy, and some Jewish-American groups threatened to boycott his films.
 Although RKO convinced the Jewish organizations to lift the boycott by pointing out Walbrook's actual ethnic heritage, the damage was done.
 He moved to London in 1937, settling down in an area with many German-speaking emigres.
 One of his neighbours was director Emeric Pressburger, who later cast him in some of his most famous roles.
 He acquired British citizenship in 1947.